myTerminal/faded-presenter/README.md

 ## Features

-* Easy to use: drag-and-drop
+* Easy to use: drag-and-drop a markdown document, no need to remember commands
 * Less dependencies

 ## How to Use